eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 In essence, we have two different mindsets for how to approach Approval voting strategically:

 1. Optimizing for getting an outcome that is better than or equal to what you expect, which is achieved by the leader rule.
-2. Optimizing for getting any outcome that is acceptable, which is achieved by [the honest ballot](../av-stratproof){:target="_blank"}.
+2. Optimizing for getting any outcome that is "acceptable", which is achieved by [the honest ballot](../av-stratproof){:target="_blank"}.

-The leader rule, can seem selfish and ruthless.
+The leader rule can seem selfish and ruthless.
 But it, in my view, effectively counters a number of criticisms leveled against Approval voting.
 Voting strategically really is not that complicated, and involves only identifying the top two frontrunners.

 Bullet voting *can be prudent* for voters who like the frontrunners, but voters who most prefer someone nonviable are incentivized to be more generous.
 This is something voters in St. Louis already intuitively understand<d-cite key="sargent2025stlouis"></d-cite>.
 The leader rule cuts through the noise and ambiguity with a clean and simple heuristic that is easy to understand and apply.